-The Basilica diSan Giovanni in Laterano (Basilica of St John Lateran), which is the cathedral of Rome, was consecrated on November 9th 324 by Pope Sylvester I (r.
+The Arcibasilica diSan Giovanni in Laterano (Archbasilica of St John Lateran), which is the cathedral of Rome, was consecrated on November 9th 324 by Pope Sylvester I (r.
 314-335).
+St John Lateran is the only archbasilica in the world.
+It is called an archbasilica, because it is the most important of the four major papal basilicas, all of which are in Rome.

 San Giovanni in Laterano, whichwas the first Christian basilica to be erected in Rome, was initially dedicated to Christ the Saviour; St John the Baptist and St John the Evangelist were later added to the dedication.
 It also boasts the title of being the Omnium Urbis et Orbis Ecclesiarum Mater et Caput (The Mother and Head of all the Churches of the City and the World).